BaobabHealthTrust/nlims_controller/README.md

 ### Production

    To deploy the application in production you can either use nginx or apache2 servers.
 Nginx is recommended since it has been tested and approved by our deployment team.

+   1. Initialize database

+      To initialize database for development, in the database.yml folder in production block, provide the name of the database and the username.
+In your commandline type the following (replacing **your_password** with your actual password of mysql database):
+      ```
+      export NLIMS_DATABASE_PASSWORD='your_password'
+      ```

+      Then run the following commands to create, migrate and seed data into your database:
+      ```bash
+      rails db:create RAILS_ENV=production
+      rails db:migrate RAILS_ENV=production
+      rails db:seed RAILS_ENV=production
+      ```

+   2. Deploy

 ### How to use